Skip to main content

 These native plants are well-adapted to the Gulf Coast Prairies and Marshes ecoregion and have growth habits that work well in HOA-conscious front yard designs.

-HOA Landscaping in League City
+HOA Landscaping Rules in League City

 League City has many HOA communities.
 A written plan with plant list helps.
 Emphasize water savings.
 Coastal conditions mean some plants need good drainage.